-The arrangement of signals and the hookup of printers or a computer to this connector are shown in Figure 14.
-As a rule, the panel TXD signal is supplied to the printer RXD input, and the printer TXD signal to the panel RXD input.
-The printer notifies the panel with a DTR signal of its readiness to receive data.
+The arrangement of signals and the hookup of printers or a computer to this connector are shown in Figure 14 and 15.
+As a rule, the panel TXD signal is supplied to the printer or computer RXD input, and the computer TXD signal to the panel RXD input.
+The printer or computer notifies the panel with a DTR signal of its readiness to receive data.
 Lack of this signal is reported by the panel as a trouble of the RS-232 port.